emmanueletukudo/emmanueletukudo/README.md

 ### Hi there 👋

 I'm Emmanuel Etukudo, a Fullstack Software Developer cum Technical writer with a vision to change the world through crafting pixel-perfect Software Solutions.
+I currently work as a Frontend Engineer at ArangoDB.

 I'll like us to connect: